junyi-xie/sopranos/README.md

-# Soparanos Pizzaria - ALA P7
+# Soparanos Pizzabar - ALA P7

-I will be creating an online webshop where you can buy multiple/different types of pizzas.
+I will be creating an online webshop where you can buy multiple/different types of pizzas in your preferred size and toppings.
 The shop backend will be written in **Object-Oriented PHP** and **MySQL**, as for the frontend, it will be done with **HTML/CSS**, and some **JavaScript** as well.

 ## Folder Structure ##